-Plan your visit to Lanark County to coincide with Thanksgiving weekend and you can indulge your artist’s side with two studio tours that will lead you through the rolling hills to hidden artist studios and galleries throughout Lanark County.
+If you plan your visit to coincide with Thanksgiving weekend you can indulge your artistic side with two studio tours that will lead you through the rolling hills to hidden artist studios and galleries throughout Lanark County.
 Don’t miss the Crown & Pumpkin Studio Tour or the Perth Autumn Studio Tour, both taking place Thanksgiving weekend.

 If you’re not into art, autumn is also a popular time for the quintessential countryside experience, the rural fall fair.
 In fall, Lanark County is host to the Maberly Fair, McDonald’s Corners Fair, Middleville Fair, Pakenham Fair, and the Perth Fair (Labour Day weekend).
 Of course, summertime fairs are also a big hit, don’t miss the Almonte Fair, held in July each year.